-The Public Participation Plan (PPP) guides our staff and consultants in meeting all public participation requirements of the Mississippi Gulf Coast MPO.
+The Public Participation & Title VI Plan (PPP) guides our staff, LPAs and consultants in meeting all applicable public participation requirements.
 The PPP tells the public what they can expect, and directs the MPO staff and members in ensuring effective public engagement is being conducted according to federal regulations.
 The PPP is reviewed regularly, and updated as needed.